ahmeducf/sock-chat/README.md

 ## Features

+- HTTP Long Polling fallback for browsers that don't support WebSockets.
 - Broadcast a message to connected users when someone connects or disconnects.
 - Exactly once message delivery.
 - Show who is typing.